Struggling to get a clear price for your custom plush t […]

 Major Safety Standards

-Mechanical/physical, chemical migration, flammability, and age grading requirements for the European market.
+Covers mechanical and physical safety, flammability, chemical migration, labeling, and age grading for the European market.

 - EN71-2 flammability